 Jenna Stanbrough is a senior from Emporia majoring in mass media.
-This is her sixth semester working for the Baker Orange, and her third year serving as the news editor.
-This year, she will be working with the Baldwin City Signal to write community-related articles for both the Signal and the Orange.
+This is her seventh semester working for the Baker Orange, and her third year serving as the news editor.
 Her favorite part of being on the Baker Orange staff is interviewing and learning about a variety of students, faculty and staff on campus.
 Outside of newspaper, Jenna is on the Baker cross country and track team.

 The Baker University softball team ended its season Friday in the HAAC tournament with an overall season record of 22-24.

 The Wildcats concluded their regular season in softball on April 23 with an overall record of 20-22 and a conference record of 11-8.
 They will head into the conference tournament May 1-3.

 The Baker University softball team split its series with Benedictine College Wednesday on senior day.
 The 'Cats are 20-22 overall on the season and 11-8 in conference play.

 Three people died after a shooting at the Jewish Community Center of Greater Kansas City in Overland Park on April 13.
 Just 37.2 miles away from Baker University’s campus, the shootings have affected students who have ties to the victims, the area or the Jewish Community Center.

 Baker University and the Baldwin City community have been revising their recycling campaigns.
 Recycling some items will come with a cost to many Baldwin City residents, and BU students will also be limited in their recycling opportunities on campus.